ntdHelen/fer201m-movie-ticket-booking/README.md

 # Movie Ticket Booking

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an assignment for subject FER201m, semester 5, at FPT University.

 ## Available Scripts